joshbegley/nyt-latest/README.md

 https://www.nytimes.com/es/2026/07/22/espanol/opinion/trump-segundo-mandato-ineptitud.html

 **Coveted U.S. Nuclear Deal Is a Coup for Saudi Crown Prince**\
-`Saudi Arabia had for years sought the controversial deal to transfer American nuclear technology to the kingdom.
-It is expected to be sealed on Wednesday.`\
+`Saudi Arabia had for years sought the controversial deal to obtain American nuclear technology.
+It is expected to be sealed on Wednesday, deepening U.S.-Saudi ties for decades to come.`\
 https://www.nytimes.com/2026/07/22/world/middleeast/us-saudi-arabia-nuclear-deal.html

 **Conoce a Jimothy, el mapache que se apodera de Instagram**\